-Personality disorder is a combination of the thoughts, emotions and behavior.
-Personality is mostly formed during childhood and is shaped through an interaction with:
+A personality disorder is a combination of thoughts, emotions, and behavior.
+Personality is mostly formed during childhood and is shaped through:

-- Environment: This involves the surroundings in which the patient has grown up, events that have happened and the patient’s relationship with family members and others.
+- Environment: The surroundings in which the patient has grown up, events that occurred, and the patient’s relationship with family members and others.

 - Any kind of trauma or shock in childhood.